 - Licking and chewing the area.

-- Having problem in defecating.
+- Having a problem with defecating.

 How to Get Rid of the Fishy Smell or Empty the Anal Sac?

 Contact a groomer or a local vet who can perform to empty the anal gland.
 The process is not hard, they will express the anal gland and manually remove the fluid.
 You can remove the fluid on your own if you follow the right procedure.
 You just need to be careful and use gloves.
-Follow the steps on the video below.
+Follow the steps in the video below.